 Our Honorary Graduates

-In the video, the four recipients of our honorary awards share what Canterbury Christ Church University means to them, and what advice they have for our graduating students.
+In the video, both recipients of our honorary awards share what Canterbury Christ Church University means to them, and what advice they have for our graduating students.

 View the full list of the University's Honorary Graduates